 Factors Affecting California Fishing License Cost

-- Residency – residents and non-residents have different fishing license rate as residents are given priority, thus are charged a lower rate.
+- Residency – residents and non-residents have different fishing license rates as residents are given priority, thus are charged a lower rate.

 - Income – how much you earn will make a difference in the CA fishing license price when you are a senior resident.

-- Effectivity – rates also depend on how long is the effectivity of the license.
-You may purchase one-day, two-day, 10-day, annual, or lifetime fishing license.
+- Validity – rates also depend on how long is the license valid.
+You may purchase a one-day, two-day, 10-day, annual, or lifetime fishing license.

-- Race – Native Americans or lineal descendants are given free fishing license
+- Race – Native Americans or lineal descendants are given free fishing licenses.

-- Capacity – special rates are given to disabled veterans while the fishing license is given for free for severely incapacitated, blind and developmentally disabled.
+- Capacity – rate reduction for the fishing license for a disabled person in California are also being implemented.
+For example, special rates are given to disabled veterans, while the fishing license is given for free for severely incapacitated, blind, and developmentally disabled.

 Free Sport Fishing Licenses

-- Any resident of California who is a Native American or lineal descendant and whose total annual income does not exceed $11,770 for the head of household plus $4,070 for each additional family member living with them.
+- Any resident of California who is a Native American or lineal descendant and whose total annual income does not exceed $12,490 for the head of household plus $4,420 for every additional member of the family living in the same household.